vipulnaik/diet-exercise-health/profile-information/health-profile.md

 * I exercise caution in terms of exposing myself to loud noises and to extended periods of listening to stuff.

+* As of 2025, my hearing seems fine judged by minimum audible volume and maximum frequency I can hear.
+My speech-in-noise hearing abilities may be a little worse than ideal, though I need to collect more benchmark data for it.

 Most recent specific incident: I experienced reduced hearing in my left ear starting 2024-11-29.
 After a bunch of at-home testing, I